Inherited DNA lesions may cause multiallelic mutations in nematodes

 Widespread evidence of multi-allelic mutations in mutagenized worms

 I re-analyzed sequencing data from Volkova et al. (2020) and found compelling evidence for multi-allelic mutations in many mutagenized strains.
+All results below are derived from 712 strains treated with DMS, MMS, or EMS.

 As an example, take a look at the single-nucleotide variants in Figure 3.